Cobots: A beginner’s guide to collaborative robots

 How to implement a cobot

-Implementing Collaborative robots (cobots) into a production line or workplace involves strategic planning and consideration of various factors.
+Implementing collaborative robots (cobots) into a production line or workplace involves strategic planning and consideration of various factors.

 First, go through this checklist: